shengt25/Learn-Yocto-Project/README.md

 Use `-h` flag for help.
 ```

+## Notes
+- The user and password for Yocto container is `yocto` and `yocto`.
+- The nfs container servers NFSv4.
+On the target board, make sure it is `nfsvers=4`, not `nfsvers=3`, in the `extlinux/extlinux.conf.`
+- You might need to change your firewall settings to open port `2049` for `nfsd`, letting the NFS server accept incoming connections from the target board.
+- To reset the container, run `rebuild_yocto.sh`.
+However, the volumns are always preserved unless you delete them exciplity via `docker volume rm yocto-data yocto-nfs yocto-user`.
 ## Acknowledgements

 The NFS server container is based on [obeone/docker-nfs-server](https://github.com/obeone/docker-nfs-server), which is forked and improved upon [ehough/docker-nfs-server](https://github.com/ehough/docker-nfs-server)